asmjit/asmjit/db/isa_x86.md

   - `category` - describes a single or multiple categories this instruction belongs to.
 In general the database is written in a way to provide "baseline" and "extended" categories, so have the following categories used to distinguish between different set of instructions:
     - `GP` - General purpose instructions.
-    - `GP_EXT` - Extensions to general purpose instructions (such as BMI, POPCNT, etc...).
     - `MMX` - MMX and 3DNOW instructions (in general instructions using MM registers).
     - `SSE` - SSE to SSE4.2 instructions, including other extensions that don't use VEX/EVEX prefixes.
     - `AVX` - AVX, AVX2, and other instructions that use SIMD registers (XMM, YMM) and VEX prefix.